libsigcplusplus/libsigcplusplus/docs/download.md

 libsigc++ is built and tested for a standards-compliant C++ compiler.
 Luckily, the recent versions of all major C++ compilers are now sufficiently standards-compliant.

 libsigc++ version 2.5.1 and later require a C++11-compliant compiler.

+libsigc++ version 3.0.0 and later require a C++17-compliant compiler.